albhasan/luaRserve/README.md

 # luaRserve

-Execute R expressions from LUA through Rserve. <code>luarserve</code> is a Lua module that enables data sharing among the programming languages Lua and R through R's package Rserve.
-The client-server communication is handled through TCP using Lua's module <code>luasocket</code>.
-R's datatypes are mapped to Lua tables following the structure of Rserve's <a href="http://rforge.net/Rserve/dev.html">QAP1 protocol</a>.
+Execute R expressions from LUA through Rserve. <code>rclient.lua</code> is a Lua module that enables data sharing among the programming languages Lua and R through R's package Rserve.
+The client-server communication is handled through TCP using Lua's module <code>luasocket</code> and Rserve's <a href="http://rforge.net/Rserve/dev.html">QAP1 protocol</a>.